Thursday, 15 January 2026

 Maintain The Cybersecurity You have

-Creating a budget for cybersecurity and maintaining your technology diligently costs far less, both in time and money, than allowing your technology to age without updates and then replacing everything a few years down the road.
-Plans like this not only cause you to incur huge costs all at once, but they leave you vulnerable to attack as your cybersecurity technology ages.
+Creating a cybersecurity budget and maintaining your technology diligently costs far less, in both time and money, than letting your technology age without updates and then replacing everything a few years down the road.
+Plans like this not only cause you to incur huge costs all at once but also leave you vulnerable to attacks as your cybersecurity technology ages.

 Don’t Wait For An Attack